S0urTamarind/Congestion-Control-Evaluation-Suite/Readme.md

 - How to go about testing Real-time congestion control?
 Apparently, RTCP is not implemented in the Linux kernel yet. - [Real-Time-Congestion-Control](#real-time-congestion-control)

-- \[SECTION 5.2.1, SECTION 5.2.3] What CCA should we run on QUIC?
+- What CCA should we run on QUIC? - [Existing General Purpose CC Algorithms](#existing-general-purpose-cc-algorithms)

----

-- \[SECTION 6.2] How should the CCA eval tool handle tunneling(VPN) and ECN working together?
+- How should the CCA eval tool handle tunneling(VPN) and ECN working together?

----

-- \[SECTION 7.2] Should this be a specific test ?
-Or we could see the value of packet drop ever goes above 10% ?
+- Should network circuit breakers be a specific test?
+Or we could see the value of packet drop rate ever goes above 10%?

-- Should we run the same tests but with varying delay or make a new testbed for this ? - [Link Configurations](#link-configurations)
+- Should we run the same tests but with varying delay or make a new testbed for this? - [Link Configurations](#link-configurations)

-- What metrics should we report for IoT environments (apart from CPU cycles and number of control packets) - [Link Configurations](#link-configurations)
+- What metrics should we report for IoT environments (apart from CPU cycles and number of control packets) - [IoT Metrics](#iot-metrics)

-- \[SECTION 7.4] What topologies should we use for IoT environments?
+- What topologies should we use for IoT environments?
+Or should we just use the same tests?

 - Should we consider different satellite environments?
 If not what should be the default value ? - [Link Configurations](#link-configurations)